saylesss88/nix-book/src/Nix_Flakes_Explained_4.md

 nix flake lock --update-input nixpkgs nix build
 ```

+The above command allows you to update individual inputs, and `nix flake update`
+will update the whole lock file.

 ### Helper functions that are good to know for working with Flakes